briansotolago/Employee-Tracker/README.md

 ## Description

 The Employee Tracker is a command-line application built with Node.js that allows users to manage a company's employee database.
-It provides functionalities to add, view, and update employee information, making it an essential tool for HR departments and managers who need to keep track of employee records efficiently.
+It provides functionalities to add, view, and update employee information, making it an essential tool to keep track of employee records efficiently.

 ## Table of Contents